TN 48 (10-24)

 CPD: An individual with a high school education was allowed based on medical and vocational considerations.

-CDR decision: After the CPD, the individual attended a technical school and received a completion certificate.
+CDR decision: After the CPD, the individual attended a two-week online training program for business and received a general completion certificate, but did not receive a certificate specific to a particular skill.
 The education covered multiple subjects in a relatively short period and was not specific to a particular job or skill set.
-The individual attempted to work part time for approximately two months after obtaining their associate degree and ultimately stopped working due to their limitations.
+The individual attempted to work part time for approximately two months in a retail setting and ultimately stopped working due to their limitations from their impairments.

 Explanation: This exception does not apply because the additional education is not related to the ability to work.
 The education is not focused on a specific type of job or skill set resulting in the ability to meet the vocational requirements of more jobs.